How To Get The Most Out Of The Sweat App

 - High Intensity Strength with Cass

-If you decide to change your training program, you can do this by tapping on your avatar in the top right-hand corner of your screen.
+You sure can!
+If you decide to change your training program, simply tap on your avatar in the top right-hand corner of your screen.

 From there, tap “Manage My Program” to make a change.
 You can also do this to reset the week you’re on — you might want to do this if you have had a break from training and want to restart your workouts at a week of your choosing.

-You can try different on-demand classes without leaving your current Sweat program via the “On Demand” tab in Sweat app, you can choose a different Sweat Trainer or scroll down to “Other Programs” and choose a workout from a different program.
-If you want to complement your training in another program with an on-demand yoga or barre class, or recovery session, you will find all of these in the “On Demand” tab.
+You can also try different workouts and training styles without leaving your current Sweat program via the “On Demand” tab near the top of the app.
+Here you can see what’s new, choose a different Sweat Trainer or scroll down and choose a workout from another program.

 How do I use the Planner feature?

-If you're having trouble with arranging workouts across the week, try the “Use Suggested Workout Plan” feature in the Planner settings, which you can access by tapping the cog icon in the top right corner.
-This will populate the planner with Sweat's recommendations on how your workout week might look.
+To use the suggested workout plan, or turn it off, tap the cog icon in the top right corner.
+Turning this on will populate the planner with Sweat's recommendations on how your workout week might look.

 Can I add other workouts to the Sweat app?

 Yes, you can add any training you do to the Sweat app, by logging these workouts alongside your regular Sweat program, using the Planner.
-Tap on any day, and you will see “Log a Non-Sweat Workout”.
-Tap the plus icon, and then you will be able to add details about these workouts so that you're keeping track of all your exercise over the course of a week.
+To log a workout, tap on the plus icon at the bottom right, fill in the details and tap “Save”.

-Plus, if you enable iOS “Health” via the Sweat app, you can make sure you're getting the most complete and accurate view of all your activity from every step you take to every drop of sweat you work up each week.
+If you allow Sweat to access your Health Data, you can make sure you're getting the most complete and accurate view of all your activity each week.

 How do I track my progress?

-The Progress section of the app can be accessed from the bottom right of your screen.
+Your progress can be accessed from the Activity section at the bottom right of your screen.

 How do I listen to my workout playlist in the Sweat app?